tmabraham/blog_old/_posts/2021-07-08-GitHub-Copilot.md

 ### GitHub Copilot is a tool that helps you to code faster

 In case you haven't logged onto Twitter or Hacker News in the past week, you might not know about [GitHub Copilot](https://copilot.github.com).
 Developed out of a partnership between OpenAI and Microsoft (GitHub's parent company), it's an AI-based autocomplete tool that helps you to write code faster.
 The GitHub team has termed it "your AI pair programmer".
 OpenAI CTO Greg Brockman has explained that it utilizes the currently-unreleased Codex model, which is apparently a successor to the (in)famous GPT-3 language model.
-It has been trained on billions of lines of code available on GitHub. [^1]: The OpenAI team has recently released a [paper](https://arxiv.org/abs/2107.03374) on the Codex model that was trained on Python code, and it is noted that the GitHub Copilot model is a descendant of the one reported in the paper.
-Importantly, this paper indicates that Codex model is a fine-tuned GPT-3 model.
-It is likely that the GitHub Copilot version is also a GPT-3 model that is instead fine-tuned on the whole GitHub dataset.
+It has been trained on billions of lines of code available on GitHub [^1].

 Based on the demos that GitHub Copilot provided and favorable reviews from beta-tester, I was eager to give it a try, but I was also skeptical if it really was as life-changing as people claimed it was.
 To my surprise, it was much better than I expected.